 Alcohol and violence.
 An interwoven issue

 Have you noticed how easy it is for an addict to be labelled as one?
-Youngsters on the streets are called junkies and everyone is quick to give a person suffering with the disease a criminal like status.
-This is, in part because addiction and its criminalization has given rise to a set of interesting issues.
-Many drug addicts are sent to prison for crimes which do not have a victim and are locked away for crimes which do not involve violence.
+Youngsters on the streets are called junkies and everyone is quick to give a person suffering from the disease a criminal like status.
+This is, in part because addiction and its criminalisation have given rise to a set of interesting issues.
+Many drug addicts are sent to prison for crimes that do not have a victim and are locked away for crimes that do not involve violence.
 And then you get alcohol and the fiery pit of violence it seems to cook up around every corner.

 We know that the majority of partner (spousal) abuse is carried out under the influence of alcohol.
 And we also know that men are mostly the one’s responsible.
 (We know it is not always the case, but a majority of the time, it is).
 According to Childsafe South Africa, around 70% of people assaulting intimate partners or spouses were intoxicated.
 The link between alcohol and domestic abuse and violence is confirmed by multiple studies and by people’s lived experiences in our country and around the world.
 The fact that we can get hold of alcohol with little or no effort is also to blame.
 Shebeens, bars, pubs and restaurants offer a quick and easy way to get hold of a drink.

 Okay, we can see how you might feel that we are taking a stab at alcohol and think that the world should be rid of it completely.
 Well, we are not.
 Not everyone who drinks is a bad person, not every single person who has a drink is a criminal waiting to commit a crime.
 What is simply being stated here is that there is often a thought process that says “heroin and cocaine users are terrible criminals, but yay for alcohol use (and abuse)” Not necessarily by you, but in a bigger sense, through advertising.